Prevention of Elder Abuse, Neglect & Exploitation - P.E.A.N.E.

 This is a new group where seniors can see they are not alone; a safe haven where they can talk about their abuse and know they are not going to be judged or ridiculed – they will feel safe sharing their stories.
 The professionals facilitating this group can help seniors find resources to help them continue on the path of healing and recovery.

-Now meeting in-person: The group meets the 3rtd Tuesday of each month beginning Oct.
-19, 2021
+Now meeting in-person: The group meets the 3rd Tuesday of each month.

-Masks required and we will be practicing social distancing at this time.
+Masks optional and we will be practicing social distancing at this time.